 Instructional Computer Applications

 This specialization focuses on the role of computers and computer-related technology and media in classroom instruction and curriculum development.
 Graduates with this specialization will be prepared to develop and implement curricula and programs that enhance the learning experience through the use of computers.
 Approved credential courses may be applied to this degree as electives.

 Candidates pursuing this specialization gain an advanced understanding of the increasingly important role of educational technology in the classroom as well as the administration of schools.
 Graduates come away prepared to establish, build, implement and direct educational technology programs at educational institutions.

-Candidates seeking the Education Specialist Credential in Mild/Moderate or Moderate Severe Disabilities have the option of earning a Master of Science in Education as well as a Specialist credential.
+Candidates seeking the Education Specialist Credential in Mild/Moderate or Moderate/Severe Disabilities have the option of earning a Master of Science in Education as well as a Specialist credential.
 Those desiring a master’s degree will complete core courses integrating theory and research.
-Students may pursue the master’s degree without the Specialist credential or may pursue the Specialist credential without completing the master’s degree.
+Students may pursue the Specialist credential without completing the master’s degree.